 Girard theorizes that the role of priest/king arose in ancient cultures out of the positive valence attached to the sacrificial victims.
 A prospective sacrificial victim could use the prestige to garnish an office of continuing to supply the sacrificial institution with victims.
 The priest/king role slowly evolves, then, as the presiders over the institutions of sacrifice themselves.
 One has to remember that these things developed over millennia, beginning in very primitive ritual settings.
 But, again, the thesis truly helps to synthesize the wide ranging data, from the practice of indigenous African tribes to the fall of the monarchy to democracy; see the Gil Bailie examples below.

-1. René Girard, Violence and the Sacred, pp. 104ff., and Things Hidden, pp. 51ff.
+1. René Girard, The Girard Reader (p. ix) cites pp. 104-10 of Violence and the Sacred; ch.
+3 of The Scapegoat; and pp. 51-57 of Things Hidden.
+There is also a good discussion of it on pp. 269-72 of the Reader itself, an explanation of his thesis that primitive kingship began as the king basically being a sacrificial victim with an extended sentence.
 On page 107 of Violence and the Sacred, for example, Girard writes, “The king reigns only by virtue of his future death; he is no more and no less than a victim awaiting sacrifice, a condemned man about to be executed.”

 2. Gil Bailie, Violence Unveiled, pp. 123ff.
 Link here to his section "The Victim with an Extended Sentence," including some wonderful examples from Elias Canetti's Crowds and Power.
 An incredible piece from the latter on African Sacral Kingship is: